The Origin of the 300 km s$^{-1}$ Stream Near Segue 1: Tidal Disruption History

 We model 300S using the open-source code \textit{galpy} \citep{bovy2015galpy}, and approximate the orbit of the stream using point-particle integration.
 We integrate the orbits in the \texttt{MWPotential2014} potential, which is the standard Milky Way model in \textit{galpy}, and adopt the solar motion from \citet{schoenrich2010}.
 In order to initialize an orbit, \textit{galpy} requires 6D phase space information about the point where the orbit is initialized.
 We initialize the orbit of 300S at the location of the S11 stars (i.e., Segue~1) because that region has the best-constrained values as a result of the large sample of confirmed main sequence member stars.
 At that location, $\alpha = 151.8\degr$, $\delta = 16.1\degr$, $V_{\rm helio} = 298.8$~\kms, and $D_{\odot} = 18$~kpc (S11).

 For every orbit corresponding to a proper motion, we compute its $\chi^{2}$ value based on its fit to the stream observables.
+Since the velocity errors for APOGEE are very small \citep{nidever2015}, we calculate $\chi^2$ for the APOGEE velocities assuming a Gaussian dispersion of 3 \kms 1 as a reasonable velocity dispersion for a stellar stream (\citealt{newberg2010orphan}, \citealt{casey2013orphan}).
+The velocity dispersion of the stream further away from Segue 1 is not well-constrained (see Section \ref{sec:origin}), so we allow for the possibility of a velocity dispersion without deviating too far from the measured values.
+We estimate the width of the stream to be 0.94~degree, and, assuming that our points are roughly centered on the stream, adopt a Gaussian dispersion of 0.47~degree for our on-sky spatial uncertainty.

 Figure \ref{fig:pmfit} shows the results of the $\chi^{2}$ fits for a region around the best fit proper motion.
-The proper motion of the orbit corresponding to the lowest $\chi^{2}$ fit is $\mu_{\alpha}\cos{\delta} = -2.35$~\masyr, and $\mu_{\delta} = -2.2$~\masyr.
-The reduced $\chi^{2}$ value of the orbit fit at that point is close to 1, suggesting that the model is a good fit.
+The proper motion of the orbit corresponding to the lowest $\chi^{2}$ fit is $\mu_{\alpha}\cos{\delta} = -$2.33~\masyr, and $\mu_{\delta} = -$2.22~\masyr.
+The reduced $\chi^{2}$ value of the orbit fit at those proper motions, with a DOF of 72, is close to 1, suggesting that the model is a good fit.
 This proper motion is also close to the weighted mean of the GPS-1 proper motions of the member stars ($\mu_{\alpha}\cos{\delta} = -2.5 \pm 0.5$~\masyr, $\mu_{\delta} = -2.8 \pm 0.4$~\masyr), despite the large uncertainties of many of the individual measurements.

 For completeness, we fit an orbit with a positive $\mu_{\alpha}$, where the stream would travel in the opposite direction, and obtain proper motions of $\mu_{\alpha}\cos{\delta} = 1.48$~\masyr, and $\mu_{\delta} = -2.63$~\masyr.
-However, this orbit has a corresponding reduced $\chi^2$ value of 2.2, suggesting that the positive $\mu_{\alpha}$ orbit is a poorer fit to the data.
-This orbit also has a larger perigalactic distance of 17~kpc.
+This orbit has a distance vs. $RA$ gradient that points in the opposite direction of the negative $\mu_{\alpha}$ solution.
+This orbit also has a corresponding reduced $\chi^2$ value of 2.15, suggesting that the positive $\mu_{\alpha}$ orbit is a poorer fit to the data, and is on a lower eccentricity orbit with a larger perigalactic distance of 17~kpc.

 Thus, we prefer the negative $\mu_{\alpha}$ solution due to its better agreement with the GPS-1 proper motions, and because its much smaller perigalactic distance is more consistent with the observed disruption of the stream progenitor.
 The forthcoming Gaia DR2 measurements will eliminate this degeneracy.